 Further from this, we have stripped out many of the default loaded items from WordPress itself.
 Using functions within our code, we stripped out Gutenberg (WordPress’s now default editing system), JQuery, Emoji font handling and more, greatly reducing WordPress’s initial loading weight.

 For those that don’t know what this means, essentially it eludes to a very fast loading, low-impact, low-carbon website.
 No custom fonts, considered, light styling, and only adding design flourishes when the server it runs on is powered by more renewable energy sources than fossil fuels.
-Our servers are carbon neutral – but they pull power from the National Grid which has fossil fuel-generated electricity in its mix of power.
+The website sits on our servers, which are powered by renewable energy.

 Flourishes – only when running on renewables